Skip to Content Skip to Footer

 Courses

-1. After department/program review, proposals are completed by the department and sent by department chair to the college college curriculum committee who send it to the college dean, if approved.
+1. After internal department/program review, proposals are completed by the department and sent by department Chair to the college college curriculum committee who sends it to the college Dean, if approved.

 Program curriculum and program requirement